 In theological language, this is called “structural sin.”

-Traditional concepts of sin focus on the individual: a person lies, steals, or harms others—that’s their sin.
-But Niebuhr identified a more hidden, more massive kind of sin—one that doesn’t exist in any individual person, but exists within institutions and structures.
+Traditional concepts of sin focus on the individual: a person lies, steals, hurts others—that’s their sin.
+But Niebuhr identified a more hidden, more massive kind of sin—it doesn’t exist within any single person, but exists within institutions and structures.

-Every manager at a sweatshop might be a “normal” person.
-They wouldn’t kick dogs on the street or yell at waitstaff.
+Every manager in a sweatshop might be a “normal” person.
+They wouldn’t kick a dog on the street or yell at waitstaff.
 But the factory’s operational logic—pursuing lowest costs and highest productivity—leads them to collectively make decisions that exploit workers.

 This perspective deeply impacted me.
-Because my seminary training heavily focused on “individual sin and redemption.”
-But Niebuhr showed me that if you only address the individual level, you’ll never touch the things that truly cause large-scale harm.
+Because my theological training focused heavily on “individual sin and redemption.”
+But Niebuhr showed me that if you only address the individual level, you’ll never touch the things that cause truly large-scale harm.

 What I Saw in Companies

-During my experience running companies, Niebuhr’s observations were repeatedly validated.
+During my experience running a company, Niebuhr’s observations were repeatedly validated.

-When helping clients with digital transformation, I often encountered this scenario: everyone in the company knew the current approach was problematic, but no one dared speak up.
-Because those who raised issues would be seen as “troublemakers,” while existing practices, though inefficient, at least wouldn’t cost anyone their job.
+When helping clients with digital transformation, I often encountered this situation: everyone in the company knew the current approach was problematic, but no one dared to speak up.
+Because people who raise problems are seen as “troublemakers,” while existing practices, though inefficient, at least don’t cost anyone their job.

-This is the group’s self-interested logic at work.
-It’s not that no one sees the problems—it’s that the institutional structure makes “maintaining the status quo” more aligned with everyone’s personal interests than “driving change.”
+This is the group’s self-interest logic at work.
+It’s not that no one sees the problems, but the institutional structure makes “maintaining the status quo” more aligned with everyone’s personal interests than “driving change.”

 I once directly pointed out in a client’s executive meeting that one of their processes was wasting resources.
-The room fell silent for about ten seconds.
-Then a VP spoke up: “We all know, but this process involves budget allocation across three departments.”
+The entire room fell silent for about ten seconds.
+Then a vice president spoke up: “We all know, but this process involves budget allocation across three departments.”

 Translation: untouchable.
-Because touching this process would disturb the power structure.
+Because changing this process would change the power structure.
 And the inertia of power structures is far more powerful than any individual’s reform will.

 Good People Can’t Fix Bad Systems